la-haute-societe/grunt-ssh-deploy-release/README.md

 Remote server hostname.

 #### username
-Username used to connect to remote server.
+Username used to connect to the remote server.

 #### password
-Password used to connect to remote server.
+Password used to connect to the remote server.

 #### privateKeyFile
-Path to privateKey file (see ssh2 documentation).
+Path to the privateKey file (see ssh2 documentation).

 Default: null

 #### mode
-'archive' : Deploy an archive and decompress on remote server.
+'archive' : Deploy an archive and decompress it on the remote server.

-'synchronize' : Use rsync.
-Synchronize in `synchronized` folder on remote server.
+'synchronize' : Use *rsync*.
+Files are synchronized in the `synchronized` folder on the remote server.

 Default : 'archive'

 #### archiveType
-'zip' : Use zip compression (``unzip`` command on remote)
+'zip' : Use *zip* compression (``unzip`` command on remote)

-'tar' : Use tar gz compression (``tar`` command on remote)
+'tar' : Use *tar gz* compression (``tar`` command on remote)

 Default : 'tar'